Acute arterial occlusion - kidney

 Tests and Exams

-The doctor will likely not be able to identify the problem by simply examining you, unless you have had the disorder long enough to cause kidney failure.
+The doctor will not be able to identify the problem with just an exam unless you have developed kidney failure.

 - Duplex Doppler ultrasound exam of the renal arteries to test blood flow